testdouble/react-decoupler/README.md

 Supply one of the following props, but not both:

-- `injector`: an instance of ServiceInjector (or API compatible object)
+- `locator`: an instance of ServiceLocator (or API compatible object)
 - `services`: Vanilla JS object mapping service key names to services. e.g.
   `{ServiceKey: class MyService {}}`